publicissapient-france/drone_company/README.md

 - PARCEL_DELIVERED
 - MOVE_LOCATION_ERROR (if the location you sent in command is outside the play ground)

-At each tick (a tick = 1 second) you will receive an event.
+So for example if your drone is currently flying to a point you will receive at each tick an event "MOVING"

+## Managing parcels

 **droneInfo.parcels** attribut contains parcels that you have already grabbed and that you should deliver.

-So for example if your drone is currently flying to a point you will receive at each tick an event "MOVING"

-In the **availableParcelsForTeam** attribut you will get all the parcels that your drone can get.
+**availableParcelsForTeam** attribut you will get all the parcels that your drone can get.
 There is currently two type parcel:

 **"type": "CLASSIC"**